keu/docs/astro/secrets-backend.md

 ### Step 3: Run an Example DAG to Test AWS Parameter Store Locally

-To test Parameter Store, write a simple DAG which calls your secret and add this DAG to your Astronomer project's `dags` directory.
+To test Parameter Store, write a simple DAG which calls your secret and add this DAG to your Astro project's `dags` directory.

 For example, you can use the following DAG to print the value of an Airflow variable to your task logs: